ManyJourneys/KemeticCommons/README.md

 3. C/r/ow/le/y, because he was a racist moron.
 4. Ancient Aliens.
 Like, seriously, that stuff is racist AF

+## Code of Conduct
+1. Discrimination on the base of ethnicity, nationality, religion, gender or gender expression, sexuality, disability, mental health, body shape or any other reason will not be tolerated
+2. Do not try to convert other folks to your religion, whater that might be.
+Proselitism is not cool, folks.
+3. Personal attacks towards other contributors are not acceptable
+4. Apology of fascism will not be tolerated

 ## How to Contribute
 You need to have a GitHub account to contribute.
 Open one with a burner email if need be.
-Then you can either open an issue requesting a new resource to be added, a resource to be modified or a warning to be added, or add your own content, even an entire new section of the project, by starting a pull request.
+Then you can either
+1. open an issue requesting a new resource to be added, a resource to be modified or a warning to be added, or
+2. add your own content, even an entire new section of the project, by starting a pull request.
 Please look at the Git Hub documentation before you do so.
 Any help is welcome!